marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/tiny.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TINY, limits, smallest number, model representation, smallest number

 .. _tiny:

-.. index:: TINY

-.. index:: limits, smallest number

-.. index:: model representation, smallest number

 TINY --- Smallest positive number of a real kind
 ************************************************